 If you suspect you have been wrongfully terminated for exercising your right to file a workers’ compensation claim after sustaining an injury, contact a workers’ compensation attorney as soon as possible.
 The State and Federal government protect employees from practices that threaten job security based on unlawful or unethical practices.

 If you’ve sustained a work injury, having an experienced injury attorney on your side can make all the difference in the outcome of your workers’ compensation claim.
 Let us navigate the often confusing world of workers’ compensation claims and get you the money and peace of mind you deserve.
-The Law Offices of George P. Escobedo & Associates, PLLC understands the frustrations that come with filing a workers’ compensation claim.
+The Law Office of George P. Escobedo & Associates, PLLC understands the frustrations that come with filing a workers’ compensation claim.
 Don’t go up against the insurance companies on your own.
 Call us at (210) 807-3178 to discuss how we can help with your case.